masterfung/scrapy-craigslist/README.md

 If you need to change the city on the project to harvest a different city, please reference [this link](https://sites.google.com/site/clsiteinfo/city-site-code-sort) for more information.
-Once you change that component, you should still be able to obtain the data from the city of interest.
+Once you change that component, you would be able to obtain the data from the city of interest.

+Here are the steps to take to modify the the returning city data of interests:
+1. Look into the spiders folder and click on the craigslist_scrapy.py
+2. Click on the city codes and replace link with the city of your interest.
+There are three areas this appears.
+3. Run the code and use this command: scrapy crawl craigslist -o FILENAME.json

+NOTE: This may take awhile, depends on how many listings are on Craigslist and how many parameters you selected.

+Outputted JSON files should be on the same level as the README.md file.

+If there are any issues or request, please let me know.
+I am happy to help.
+All the feedback are welcomed.
+Let us learn and build things together!

+Happy Scraping!